- Intellectual Property

 |Law School||University of Connecticut, J.D.|

 |Admitted||1996, Massachusetts; Connecticut; United States Patent and Trademark Office|

-Michael rejoins Mintz Levin from Pepper Hamilton LLP.
+Michael rejoined Mintz Levin from Pepper Hamilton LLP in 2012.

 Documents by this lawyer on Martindale.com